 - n-type Semiconductors.

 - p-type Semiconductors.

-Extrinsic semiconductors are components of many common electrical devices, as well of many detectors of ionizing radiation.
-For these purpose, a semiconductor diode (devices that allow current in only one direction) usually consists of p-type and n-type semiconductors placed in junction with one another.
+Extrinsic semiconductors are components of many common electrical devices, as well as many detectors of ionizing radiation.
+For these purposes, a semiconductor diode (devices that allow current in only one direction) usually consists of p-type and n-type semiconductors placed in a junction with one another.

-An extrinsic semiconductor which has been doped with electron donor atoms is called an n-type semiconductor, because the majority of charge carriers in the crystal are negative electrons.
+An extrinsic semiconductor doped with electron donor atoms is called an n-type semiconductor because most charge carriers in the crystal are negative electrons.
 Since silicon is a tetravalent element, the normal crystal structure contains 4 covalent bonds from four valence electrons.
-In silicon, the most common dopants are group III and group V elements.
-Group V elements (pentavalent) have five valence electrons, which allows them to act as a donor.
-That means, the addition of these pentavalent impurities such as arsenic, antimony or phosphorus contributes free electrons, greatly increasing the conductivity of the intrinsic semiconductor.
-For example, a silicon crystal doped with boron (group III) creates a p-type semiconductor whereas a crystal doped with phosphorus (group V) results in an n-type semiconductor.
+The most common dopants in silicon are group III and V elements.
+Group V elements (pentavalent) have five valence electrons, allowing them to act as donors.
+That means adding these pentavalent impurities such as arsenic, antimony, or phosphorus contributes to free electrons, greatly increasing the conductivity of the intrinsic semiconductor.
+For example, a silicon crystal doped with boron (group III) creates a p-type semiconductor, whereas a crystal doped with phosphorus (group V) results in an n-type semiconductor.